riggles1/GunconDuino-With-Screen-Flash/README.md

 PS1 Guncon controller as absolute Mouse coordinates (or Joystick) via Arduino Pro Micro or Leonardo.
 This repository is a fork based on the original work by Matheus Fraguas (sonik-br).

-The goal of this fork was to make the GunconDuino work with RetroArch's "shader (hold)" as a lightgun screen flash .
+The goal of this fork was to make the GunconDuino work with RetroArch's "shader (hold)" lightgun screen flash functionality.
 This ensures XY-coordinates and trigger presses always get sent together.
 Meaning no more missed shots when shooting at dark areas, no matter how fast you shoot.

 Due to emulation lag (setup+config dependent) the built-in flash in games don't work.
 This solution allows for any lightgun game to work when set up correctly.